iterative/dvc.org/content/docs/command-reference/move.md

 ## Example: change an imported directory name and location

-Let's try the same with an entire directory imported from an external <abbd>DVC repository</abbd> with `dvc import`.
+Let's try the same with an entire directory imported from an external <abbr>DVC repository</abbr> with `dvc import`.
 Note that, as in the previous cases, the DVC-file is also moved.

 ```dvc